Ashton Agar: Later career

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.

 On 21 February 2020, in the first T20I match against South Africa, Agar became the second bowler for Australia, and 13th overall, to take a hat-trick in a T20I match.
 He finished the match with figures of 5/24 from his four overs, his first five-wicket haul in a T20I match.

 In April 2020, Cricket Australia awarded Agar with a central contract ahead of the 2020–21 season.
 On 16 July 2020, Agar was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Agar included in the touring party.

 On 3 March 2021, during the series against New Zealand, Agar took the best figures for a bowler for Australia, and the fifth-best figures overall in T20Is, with 6/30 from his four overs.
 In August 2021, Agar was named in Australia's squad for the 2021 ICC Men's T20 World Cup.

 In March 2022, Agar was added to the Australian test, ODI, and T20 squad ahead of its tour of Pakistan.
 However, Agar was withdrawn from the T20 squad after testing positive for coronavirus.

 To provide spin depth to the Australian test squad during its series against South Africa, Agar was added for the fifth and final test match in Sydney.
 He was named in the Australian test XI for the first time in five years, as an all-rounder option following Cameron Green's dislocated finger injury.

 In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.

+In January 2025, 31-year old Agar signed a three-year contract extension with Perth Scorchers until the end of the KFC BBL|17 season.
+He is one of the Scorchers longest-serving players, with a 12-year career with the club, having been called up for his Scorchers debut as a 20-year-old in BBL|03.